yanboishere/yanboishere/README.md

 - Hi👋, I'm Yanbo.
   - 💘 Single.
   - 🏠 From a small county next to the Changbai Mountains,Jilin,China.
-  - 🏫 Now a student majoring in electronic engineering.
+  - 🏫 Now a student majoring in Electronic Engineering.
   - A half-ass
     - 📱 digital technology,
     - 📷 Photography (I'm more interested in film lately),